Parachute Regiment (India): Units

-The 8th Battalion was transferred out and redesignated as the 16th Battalion, The Mahar Regiment in 1975.
-In 1976, again the Battalion was re-raised as 12th Battalion, The Mechanised Infantry Regiment.
+The 8th Battalion raised in 1965 was transferred out and redesignated as the 16th Battalion, The Mahar Regiment in 1975.
+In 1981, the battalion was converted to 12th Battalion, The Mechanised Infantry Regiment.
 When the 8th Battalion was converted, a sizeable part of the battalion was retained in the airborne role for some time, forming the armored element of the 50th Parachute Brigade, equipped with BMP-2 infantry fighting vehicles.

-However, due to administrative and logistical reasons, that unit was discontinued, and their role was taken over by the parachute battalions themselves, with a platoon strength of each battalion being trained and equipped for the mechanized role within the brigade.
-Four of the special forces battalions were originally trained for combatting in certain environments.
+However, due to administrative and logistical reasons, that unit was discontinued, and their role was taken over by the parachute battalions themselves, with a platoon strength of each battalion being trained and equipped for the mechanised role within the brigade.
+Four of the special forces' battalions were originally trained for combatting in certain environments.
 The 1st battalion was the strategic reserve, the 9th battalion was trained for mountains, the 10th battalion was trained for deserts, and the 21st battalion was trained for jungle warfare.
 However, all the special forces battalions are trained for all environments and combat roles.